 It’s the 1970s and funny men Alec, Angus and Rory are one of Scotland’s top comedy acts.
 And now they’re hitting the big time – top of the bill at the biggest theatres in Scotland – and it looks like they’re getting a TV show.
 This comedy trio are riding high and nothing’s going to stop them.

 Fast forward to today and the three find themselves together again for the first time in decades.
 What happened to break the group up?
 Will they be able to put their past differences behind them?
 And why do they still care who gets the biggest laugh?

 Starring Allan Stewart, Andy Gray and Grant Stott this brand new comedy written and directed by Ed Curtis (I Dreamed A Dream, Never Forget, Jolson & Co) with Allan Stewart tells a tale of friendship, ambition and regret.
 And of course, laughter…lots and lots of laughter.

 West End, 2013-2016

-Roald Dahl’s deliciously dark tale of young Charlie Bucket and the mysterious confectioner Mr Willy Wonka comes to life in a brand new West End musical directed by Academy Award® winner Sam Mendes.
+Roald Dahl’s deliciously dark tale of young Charlie Bucket and the mysterious confectioner Mr Willy Wonka came to life in a brand new West End musical directed by Academy Award® winner Sam Mendes.

 When Charlie wins a golden ticket to the weird and wonderful Wonka Chocolate Factory, it’s the chance of a lifetime to feast on the sweets he’s always dreamed of.
 But beyond the gates astonishment awaits, as down the sugary corridors and amongst the incredible edible delights, the five lucky winners discover not everything is as sweet as it seems.